Accounting is changing, accountants are evolving, the true question lies in – Are businesses adopting new accounting principles?

 Maintaining meticulous financial records according to accounting principles can be time-consuming for small business owners juggling multiple responsibilities.
 This can divert their focus from core operations.

-Adhering to accounting principle may involve additional costs, such as software licenses, training, or hiring experts.
+Adhering to accounting principles may involve additional costs, such as software licenses, training, or hiring experts.
 Small businesses may need help to justify these expenses, particularly if they need more financial resources.

 Accounting principles are designed to be applicable across various industries and businesses.
 However, they may only sometimes align perfectly with small businesses’ unique needs and nuances, leading to unnecessary complexity.